 - Define and practice the tenets of positive social change

 - Gain exposure to societal needs and systemic issues

-The primary models that infuse VSLS’s philosophy of developing active, engaged citizens through positive social change and service are: The Social Change Model of Leadership1, Break Away’s Active Citizen Continuum2, and Kolb’s Experiential Learning Model3.
+The primary models that infuse VSL’s philosophy of developing active, engaged citizens through positive social change and service are: The Social Change Model of Leadership1, Break Away’s Active Citizen Continuum2, and Kolb’s Experiential Learning Model3.

 Social Change Model

 Established in 1994, the social change model approaches leadership as a purposeful, collaborative, values-based process that results in positive social change.
 It is based on the principle that anyone can lead and leadership can be developed in all who seek it, with the following assumptions:

 - Leadership is socially responsible—it impacts change on behalf of others.